 What sites are blocked by web filters?

-However, there is little consistency between providers and each ISP has its own way of categorising and filtering content.
-You can find a detailed breakdown of blocked content for the four biggest ISPs on the Wikipedia page for web blocking, and the Open Rights Group maintains the Blocked.org.uk web tool which can be used to check if a site is filtered by ISPs.
+Each ISP has its own way of categorising and filtering content.
+You can find a detailed breakdown of blocked content for the four biggest ISPs on the Wikipedia page for web blocking.
+The Open Rights Group maintains the Blocked.org.uk web tool which can be used to check if a site is filtered by ISPs.

 Web filter controversies

 The use of web filters in the UK has been extremely controversial.
-There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to clamp down on political dissent.
-And while the filters can be disabled right now, there’s no rule that says this capability can't be withdrawn in the future.
+There is no independent oversight of the ban lists, and nothing preventing the government from extending the filter beyond its original mission to, for example, clamp down on political dissent.
+And while the filters can be disabled right now there’s no rule that says this capability can't be withdrawn in the future.

 Beyond the worrying Big Brother overtones of such filtering, one of the biggest issues is overblocking - the unintentional restriction of legitimate content.

-The categories are broad so perfectly innocent sites can get caught in the net.
-This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual health and education and domestic violence.
-The most vulnerable people in society can be left without access to important help and guidance.
+The categories are broad and perfectly innocent sites can get caught in the net.
+This can easily affect gaming and dating services, but is especially problematic for sites dealing with issues such as eating disorders, sexual and mental health and domestic violence.
+Vulnerable people can be left without access to important help and guidance.